ysong2gc/ysong.github.io/_pages/about.md

 About the Name
 ======
-The name in Chinese, 宇哲，has a special meaning.
-The character 宇 means the Universe, and 哲 means philosophy.
+The name Yuzhe in Chinese, 宇哲，has a special meaning.
+The character 宇(Yu) means the Universe, and 哲(Zhe) means philosophy.
 Together it can be interpreted as the "philosophy of the Universe".